michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 chmod 755 nebula restart_nebula.sh
 sudo mkdir /etc/nebula
 sudo cp nebula /etc/nebula
-sudo cp ca.crt /etc/nebula
 sudo cp config.yaml /etc/nebula
 sudo cp restart_nebula.sh /usr/local/bin
 ```

-You need to obtain the appropriate host.key and host.crt from the password safe for this Nebula IP address.
-Copy and paste the host.key and host.crt from the password safe /etc/nebula/host.key and /etc/nebula/host.crt then:
+You need to obtain the appropriate ca.crt, host.key and host.crt from the password safe for this Nebula IP address.
+Copy and paste the ca.crt, host.key and host.crt from the password safe to /etc/nebula then:

 ```
 cd /etc/nebula